 What is Allimed?

-If you have been looking for a treatment for your Small Intestine Bacterial Overgrowth (SIBO), you may have heard about allicin or garlic supplements.
+If you have been considering using Allimed for Small Intestine Bacterial Overgrowth (SIBO), you may have heard about allicin or garlic supplements.
 There are a lot of options out there and not all of the treatments work the same.
-That’s why you need to know about Allimed–the only reliable allicin supplement on the market that can help with SIBO and many other infections.
+That’s why you need to know about Allimed–the one and only stabilized allicin supplement available that can help with SIBO and many other infections.

 So, What is Allimed?

 For over a decade now, Allimed has become a popular choice of treatment for those with SIBO.
-Developed by Dr. Peter Josling, Allimed is a allicin supplement that comes in the form of a capsule, liquid, cream, or spray.
+Developed by Dr. Peter Josling (nicknamed “the garlic king”), Allimed is an allicin supplement that comes in the form of a capsule, liquid, or spray.
+Most people who take Allimed for SIBO or a tough infection use it in the capsule form since this is the most potent option.

 What is Allicin?